RxnWeaver/RxnWeaver/doc/design/stereo-determination.md

 Our treatment of the same shall follow the approach described in the InChI API documentation v1.04.
 Specific algorithms may coincide or differ, based on computational considerations.

-**_N.B._** Should the input molecule have *no* recorded stereo information at all (_i.e._ all relevant Z-coordinates happen to be the same, up/down bond information is not present, and identification of all chiral centres is not there), we treat the molecule as having **no** stereo configuration at all!
-The reason is: in a general case, it is not possible to determine stereo configuration unambiguously based only on topology and 2-D coordinates.

 ## Stereogenic Bond Parity